gispatial/justedeckofcards/README.md

 # justedeckofcards
- test assessmentfor justED
-A simple implementation of a deck of playing cards with nodejs.
+ test assessment for justED, a simple implementation of a deck of playing cards with nodejs.

 ## API